Diversification (marketing strategy): Goal of diversification

 According to Calori and Harvatopoulos (1988), there are two dimensions of rationale for diversification.
 The first one relates to the nature of the strategic objective: Diversification may be defensive or offensive.

 Defensive reasons may be spreading the risk of market contraction, or being forced to diversify when current product or current market orientation seems to provide no further opportunities for growth.
 Offensive reasons may be conquering new positions, taking opportunities that promise greater profitability than expansion opportunities, or using retained cash that exceeds total expansion needs.

 The second dimension involves the expected outcomes of diversification: Management may expect great economic value (growth, profitability) or first and foremost great coherence with their current activities (exploitation of know-how, more efficient use of available resources and capacities).
 In addition, companies may also explore diversification just to get a valuable comparison between this strategy and expansion.

 Risks

 Of the four strategies presented in the Ansoff matrix, Diversification has the highest level of risk and requires the most careful investigation.
 Going into an unknown market with an unfamiliar product offering means a lack of experience in the new skills and techniques required.
 Therefore, the company puts itself in a great uncertainty.
-Moreover, diversification might necessitate significant expanding of human and financial resources, which may detract focus, commitment, and sustained investments in the core industries.
+Moreover, diversification might necessitate significant expanding of human and financial resources, which may detract the focus of management.
+Also, unrelated diversification often leads to increased inertia.
 Therefore, a firm should choose this option only when the current product or current market orientation does not offer further opportunities for growth.

 In order to measure the chances of success, different tests can be done: